 12. Dorayaki (Japanese Red Bean Pancake)

 Sweet, fluffy pancakes are “stuffed” with a sweet red bean filling to make a delightful, traditional Japanese dessert.
 It’s very popular in Japan and is beloved by kids and adults alike.
-It’s perfect served with green tea for a wonderful ending to a meal.
+It’s perfectly served with green tea for a wonderful ending to a meal.

 13. Fluffy and Soft Japanese Chocolate Cake Roll